Your Shopify store might be your pride and joy, but how much traffic does it really get and how to increase organic traffic from Google Search?

 Internal Link Strategy

-Following separate SEO tips for Shopify should result in a unified internal link strategy that lets visitors who want to go from any one point on your site to another do it via internal links.
+Following separate SEO tips for Shopify stores should result in a unified internal link strategy that lets visitors who want to go from any one point on your site to another do it via internal links.

 Internal links are links from one web page to another within your own site.
 On this blog page, you can visit another place on our website thanks to them — for example, we can direct you to our blog post on implementing 3D models on Shopify or directly to our Shopify services.